 Research provides information for programming and policy directions.
 PAN has used CBR and program and implementation science to investigate issues that BC communities have identified as important, including stigma, housing and case management processes.
 We also host quarterly CBR meetings for stakeholders to come together and discuss research in the province.

 Evaluation, on the other hand, measures the impact of programs and services and provides information on program implementation.
-PAN supports evaluation and program science work at local, regional, provincial and national levels by collaborating with HIV- and HCV-focused partners and organizations in learning about and applying evaluation tools and program science to guide all stages of programming, from planning and development through to modifying for improvement.
+PAN supports evaluation and program science work at local, regional, provincial and national levels by collaborating with HIV and hepatitis C focused partners and organizations in learning about and applying evaluation tools and program science to guide all stages of programming, from planning and development through to modifying for improvement.

 If you are interested in learning more about research and evaluation at PAN, please contact Janice Duddy, our Director of Evaluation and Community-Based Research